dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 ---
-title: "The Spreadsheet I Wish I Had in 2019: Before You Migrate Anything to Azure"
+title: "Azure Cloud Migration Strategy: The Pre-Migration Checklist That Saves Millions"
 date: 2025-11-12
-summary: "In 2019, leadership said 'we're going to the cloud.'
-Nobody asked how many applications we had.
-That one question would have saved millions.
-Here's the spreadsheet that forces the conversation before you start migrating."
+modified: 2025-11-29
+summary: "Before migrating to Azure: Do you know how many applications you have?
+This enterprise cloud migration checklist (with downloadable spreadsheet) prevents the costly mistakes most Azure migrations make.
+Real lessons from a 2019 migration project."
-tags: ["Azure", "Cloud Migration", "Governance", "Enterprise Reality", "CAF"]
+tags: ["Azure", "Cloud Migration", "Governance", "Enterprise Reality", "CAF", "Migration Strategy", "Checklist"]
 cover: "/static/images/hero/cloud-migration-spreadsheet.png"
 ---